 Custom Location – Enter latitude and longitude in the fields.
 For southern latitude and western longitude, use negative numbers.

-Use the mobile node location – With this option, when the script is uploaded to the Dynatrace Portal and provisioned, it uses the location of the mobile node that runs the script.
+Use the mobile node location – With this option, when the script is uploaded to the Synthetic Classic Portal and provisioned, it uses the location of the mobile node that runs the script.

 In special cases where you are emulating something other than a browser, enter the appropriate headers on this tab.
 For example, to emulate a web service, you can enter the SOAP headers for an XML request.
 By default, the script uses the headers the selected browser sends, so in most cases you do not need to enter anything here.
 For a mobile device, the headers that a device sends with each request are displayed and you can edit them here.